silverstripe/cwp/docs/en/04_Releases_and_changelogs/cwp_recipe_basic_1.4.0.md

  * [OSS-1849] - *Framework*: Raw PHP errors to return HTTP Error code
  * [CWP-837] - *Content Review*: Dependant pages status change to ‘modified’ when you update another dependant page
  * [CWP-817] - *Userforms*: submissions with higher than ~1500 records can not be exported
+ * [CWP-782] - *Userforms*: Checkbox Group Field does not allow select multiple options if it is a required field
  * [OSS-1737] - *Fulltext Search*: SearchVariantSubsites alterDefinition issue

 ### Known issues